 Bio and photos courtesy of Beth Brickell, Jennifer Ronnell, and Meridith Armstrong.

-Born of a prominent Italy family, Rosa Zagnoni Marinoni came to this country with her parents in 1898.
+Born of a prominent Italian family, Rosa Zagnoni Marinoni came to this country with her parents in 1898.
 Her father, Antero Zagnoni, had come to New York when he was hired as international correspondent by three leading European newspapers and assigned to cover the Spanish American war.
 She was 1O years old when she arrived in her new home of Brooklyn, New York; and although she spoke Italian, French and Spanish, she spoke very little English.

 She often acclaimed that she, "had one glorious day in kindergarten."
 Thus, she was home schooled.
 Not only did she learn English, but she became a popular orator, speaking out on women's suffrage, women in war work, and war bonds, and later embarked on her writing career.